-Ministry Teams
+Ministry Team

-Each year the college selects individuals to serve on summer camp teams.
-These teams participate in regular church services, summer camps, youth rallies, or other ministries as directed by the Extension Office.
+Each year the college selects individuals to serve on a summer camp team.
+This team participates in regular church services, summer camps, youth rallies, or other ministries as directed by the Extension Office.
 Serving on a team not only provides an excellent opportunity for the students to minister, but it also provides an effective service to churches.